Menu

 Parameter Description

-foodId The unique identifier of the food item to find alternatives for
+foodId The ID of the food to find alternatives for

 Request Body